How to Get Equipment Back from a Terminated Employee

 4. Follow Up

 Ideally, you would reach out to affected employees, send them their box and return label, and they would instantly complete the equipment return process.
-Unfortunately, it doesn’t always go that smoothly, and it may take multiple reminders to secure employee equipment.
+Unfortunately, it doesn’t always go that smoothly, and it may take multiple reminders to secure an employee asset.

 That’s why you should have a follow-up sequence baked into the process.
 For instance, if you don’t hear back from an employee within 24 hours of the initial communication, you could send a follow-up email or make a phone call.